WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 <div float="right"><img src="./resources/opr4.png" /></div>

-- Ok lets run our application and see our results
+- Ok let's run our application and see our results

 !SLIDE